6-MillionBees/inheritance-web/primm-directions.md

 Answer these questions about the code snippet:

-1. What is the relationship between the Human and AI classes?<br>
+1. What is the relationship between the Human and AI classes?
-A parent, child relationship (it's very wholesome)

 2. How does the `__init__()` method in the AI class use the `super()` function?
 3. What is the purpose of the `think()` and `communicate()` methods in both the Human and AI classes?
 4. How does the output of the `think()` and `communicate()` methods differ between the Human and AI instances?